katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/weightandsee.md

 ---
 layout: work
 title: Weight and See mirror
+date: 2021-04-21
 description: Playful contemporary take on the traditional freestanding full length wooden cheval mirror.
-Move a highly polished stainless steel ball to change the mirrors angle.
+Moving a highly polished stainless steel ball to change the mirrors angle to show you at full height.
 tags:
   - work
   - kwf